Real Estate Acquisition in Turkey

 During the application to land registry offices, foreign individuals are required to provide documents such as the real estate title deed or all information about the property in the land registry, the identity card or passport of the foreign country (with translation if necessary), a document showing the value of the property obtained from the relevant municipality, mandatory earthquake insurance for buildings, two photographs, and if the applicant is a representative, a power of attorney.

-For further assistance or consultation on this matter, feel free to contact us.
+For more help or consultation on this topic, please contact us.